 I also included a map so you can see where they are at a glance and a few photos to give you a feel for each location.

-I’ve shot at most of them and can truly attest how incredible they are – the few other ones I haven’t shot at, I’m dying to!
+I’ve worked at most of them and can truly attest how incredible they are – the few other ones I haven’t shot at, I’m dying to!

 You can check the venues through blog posts of the real weddings I photographed there or their website directly.